troystribling/BlueCap/README.md

 # Installation

-1. Place the <code>BlueCap</code> somewhere in your project directory.
+1. Place the BlueCap somewhere in your project directory.
 You can either copy it or add it as a git submodule.
-2. Open the <code>BluCap</code> project folder and drag <code>BlueCapKit.xcodeproj</code> into the project navigator of your applications Xcode project.
+2. Open the BluCap project folder and drag BlueCapKit.xcodeproj into the project navigator of your applications Xcode project.
-3. Under your Projects Info tab set the iOS Deployment Target to 8.0 and that the <code>BlueCapKit.xcodeproj iOS Deployment Target<code> is also 8.0.
+3. Under your Projects Info tab set the iOS Deployment Target to 8.0 and that the BlueCapKit.xcodeproj iOS Deployment Target is also 8.0.
-4. Under the General tab for your project target add the top <code>BlueCapKit.framework</code> as an Embedded Binary.
+4. Under the General tab for your project target add the top BlueCapKit.framework as an Embedded Binary.
-5. Under the <code>Build Phases</code> tab add <code>BlueCapKit.framework</code> as a <code>Target Dependency</code> and under <code>Link Binary With Libraries</code> add <code>CoreLocation.framework</code> and <code>CoreBluetooth.framework</code>.
+5. Under the Build Phases tab add BlueCapKit.framework as a Target Dependency and under Link Binary With Libraries add CoreLocation.framework and CoreBluetooth.framework.
-6. To enable debug log output select your project target and the <code>Build Settings</code> tab.
-Under <code>Other Swift Flags</code> and Debug add <code>-D DEBUG</code>.
+6. To enable debug log output select your project target and the Build Settings tab.
+Under Other Swift Flags and Debug add -D DEBUG.

 # Usage

-With <code>BlueCap</code> it is possible to serialize and deserialize messages exchanged with bluetooth devices, define reusable GATT profile definitions and easily implement Central and Peripheral applications.
+With BlueCap it is possible to serialize and deserialize messages exchanged with bluetooth devices, define reusable GATT profile definitions and easily implement Central and Peripheral applications.
 The following sections will address each of these items in some detail.
 [Example applications](https://github.com/troystribling/BlueCap/tree/master/Examples) are also available.

 ## Serialization/Deserialization

 Serialization and deserialization of device messages requires protocol implementations.
-Then application objects can be converted to and from NSData objects using methods on <code>Serde</code>.
+Then application objects can be converted to and from NSData objects using methods on Serde.
 This section will describe how this is done.
 Example implantations of each protocol can be found in the [Ti Sensor Tag GATT profile](https://github.com/troystribling/BlueCap/blob/master/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift) available in BlueCapKit and the following examples are implemented in a BlueCap [Playground](https://github.com/troystribling/BlueCap/tree/master/BlueCap/BlueCap.playground).

-### <code>Strings</code>
+### Strings

-For <code>Strings</code> The <code>Serde serialize</code> and <code>deserialize</code> are defined by,
+For Strings The Serde serialize and deserialize are defined by,

 ```swift
 public static func deserialize(data:NSData, encoding:NSStringEncoding = NSUTF8StringEncoding) -> String?